jceelen/send-me-ebook-highlights/README.md

 * Sends a random highlight by e-mail

 ## Wanted features ##
-* on install: save spreadsheet ID
 * Add date to subject (to make it unique)
-* Auto import from CSV file
 * Count how many times highlights are sent
+* on install: save spreadsheet ID
+* Publish as a public add-on
 * Send quotes through telegram/whatsapp/messenger
-* Publish as a public add-on

 ## Notes
 * This script is developend using clasp, [documentation is available here](https://developers.google.com/apps-script/guides/clasp)